 In nursery and reception, time for rhyme needs to be delivered daily for 5-10 minutes.
 Children will learn two nursery rhymes per term.
-These can be located on the Time for rhyme overview grids.
+These can be located on the long-term plan.
 At the beginning of each term, the lyrics for the nursery rhyme is sent home and uploaded onto Tapestry for the children to learn.
 The children have the opportunity to perform the song in front of their peers and parents/carers in our time for rhyme celebration.
-Once the child has learnt all the rhymes, they are given a certificate to celebrate.
+Once the child has learnt all the rhymes, they are given a certificate to celebrate and are highlighted green for knowing the rhyme of the class time for rhyme tracker.